bubakazouba/Hittup_Backend/README.md

 ## FriendHittups/GetAllHittups
 gets all the hittups created by the user or by any of his friends
 ### POST format:
+uid is optional, if it doesnt exist, it will only retrieve public hittups (i.e isPrivate==false)

 ```
 {
+	"uid": "<uid>"
 }
 ```